-It goes without saying that you would aim to buy gold when gold price is low and sell when it is high.
+It goes without saying that you should aim to buy gold when gold price is low and sell when it is high.
 Doing this successfully requires you familiarise yourself with the live gold price, all time historic prices and even the gold silver ratio.

-The gold to silver ratio is how many of ounces you can buy with one of silver.
+The gold to silver ratio is how many ounces of silver you can buy with one of gold.
 High values of 70-80 could indicate an over inflated gold price whereas low values could indicate gold is too cheap.
 The reverse applies to silver and you should analyse the price information, historical prices and current affairs to reach your own conclusions.
 You can read more on our gold to silver page.

 Gold as a Long Term Investment

 You can see that not only does gold have a daily min and max price, but it also fluctuates across the months.
 It is normal in any market for prices to fall and then rise and the gold market is no different.
 The price fluctuations depend on a plethora of wide-ranging factors from mining activities, consumer and industrial demand, politico-economic uncertainty, amongst others.

-Clearly, given the ongoing Brexit calamity in the UK, global economic slowdown and the Sino-American trade war we see no end in sight to the uncertainty that pushes gold prices higher.
+Given the ongoing Brexit calamity in the UK, global economic slowdown and the Sino-American trade war, we see no end in sight to the uncertainty that pushes gold prices higher.

 Over the last 25 years, gold has seen an almost month on month increase but throughout this time several price corrections have taken place.
 Most notably the price correction of 2013 which saw prices plummet by over a third!
 If you were fortunate and invested before the price rises (2008-2010) the correction would pose little worry.
 However, if you had bought when prices were high in 2011/2012 and sold in 2014 you would likely be at a loss.